kgullikson88/Telluric-Fitter/README.rst

     pip install TelFit

 to install TelFit.
-It may take a while, as it needs to build the LBLRTM and some of its standard input files.
+It may take a while, as it needs to build the LBLRTM code and some of its standard input files.

 Running TelFit
 --------------